 Valvular Stenosis and Insufficiency

 During pregnancy, stenosis and regurgitation (insufficiency) most often affect the mitral and aortic valves.
+Mitral stenosis is the most common valvular disorder during pregnancy.
 Pregnancy amplifies the murmurs of mitral and aortic stenosis but diminishes those of mitral and aortic regurgitation.
 During pregnancy, mild mitral or aortic regurgitation is usually easy to tolerate; stenosis is more difficult to tolerate and predisposes to maternal and fetal complications.
 Mitral stenosis is especially dangerous; the tachycardia, increased blood volume, and increased cardiac output during pregnancy interact with this disorder to rapidly increase pulmonary capillary pressure, causing pulmonary edema.
 Atrial fibrillation is also common.

 Ideally, valvular disorders are diagnosed and treated medically before conception; surgical correction is often recommended for severe disorders.
-Prophylactic antibiotics are required in certain situations (see Pregnancy Complicated by Disease: Endocarditis prophylaxis).
+Prophylactic antibiotics are required in certain situations (see Endocarditis prophylaxis).

 Patients must be closely observed throughout pregnancy because mitral stenosis may rapidly become more severe.
 If required, valvotomy is relatively safe during pregnancy; however, open heart surgery increases fetal risk.
-During labor, conduction anesthesia (eg, epidural or spinal nerve block by a local anesthetic) is usually preferred.
+Tachycardia should be prevented so that diastolic flow through the stenotic mitral valve can be maximized.
+If pulmonary edema occurs, loop diuretics can be used.
+If atrial fibrillation occurs, anticoagulation and control of heart rate (see Arrhythmias) are necessary.
+During labor, conduction anesthesia (eg, slow epidural infusion) is usually preferred.

+Aortic stenosis should be corrected before pregnancy if possible because surgical repair during pregnancy has more risks and catheter valvuloplasty is not very effective.
 During labor, local anesthesia is preferred, but if necessary, general anesthesia is used.
 Conduction anesthesia should be avoided because it decreases filling pressures (preload), which may already be decreased by aortic stenosis.
-Straining, which can suddenly reduce filling pressures and impair cardiac output, is discouraged during the 2nd stage of labor; operative vaginal delivery may be preferred, if feasible.
-Cesarean delivery is done if indicated (see Abnormalities and Complications of Labor and Delivery: Cesarean Delivery).
+Straining, which can suddenly reduce filling pressures and impair cardiac output, is discouraged during the 2nd stage of labor; operative vaginal delivery is preferred.
+Cesarean delivery is done if indicated for obstetric reasons (see Cesarean Delivery).

 Other Heart Disorders in Pregnancy